 We ensure that appropriate protections of personal information are in place with these third parties, consistent with our obligations under the Privacy Act.
 This includes ensuring that research we commission involves the collection of de-identified (anonymised) data.

 Disclosure to overseas recipients

-However, where there is no requirement for us to disclose personal information to an overseas recipient, we will either seek your consent or amend the information to ensure your personal information is not identifiable.
+We may need to provide your personal information to an overseas recipient as part of our work.
+Disclosure may be in accordance with legislation or international information-sharing agreements.
+This may occur, for example, in relation to a law enforcement matter such as a criminal investigation.
+Where there is no requirement for us to disclose personal information to an overseas recipient, we will either seek your consent or amend the information to ensure your personal information is not identifiable.

 - unauthorised access

-You have a right to access personal information that we hold about you.
-You also have a right under the Privacy Act to request corrections to any personal information that we hold about you if you think the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.
+You may wish to request corrections to any personal information we hold about you if you think the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.

 When we can refuse a request for access or correction

 We may decline access to, or correction of, personal information in certain circumstances, as set out in the Privacy Act.
 Generally, if we refuse to give you access, we will notify you in writing, including the reasons for refusal and the mechanisms available to you to dispute that decision.